Flexibility - Mobility Mobility

 Flexibility exercises could be part of

-It is considered beneficial to conduct flexibility exercises as part of the cool down program but should not include ballistic or dynamic exercises, as the muscles are fatigued and more prone to injury.
+It is considered beneficial to conduct flexibility exercises as part of the cool down program.
+Still, it should not include ballistic or dynamic exercises, as the muscles are tired and more prone to injury.
 Static exercises are recommended as they relax the muscles and increase their range of movement.

 Factors limiting flexibility